openwi-re/editions/024/edition.md

 `Mohamed Azakir / Reuters`

 ### As You Already Know
-France has passed a [law](http://www.foxbusiness.com/markets/2017/12/19/france-passes-law-to-ban-all-oil-and-gas-production-by-2040.html) to ban all oil and gas production by 2020.
+France passed a [law](http://www.foxbusiness.com/markets/2017/12/19/france-passes-law-to-ban-all-oil-and-gas-production-by-2040.html) to ban all oil and gas production by 2020.

-The United Nations general assembly has voted to [reject](https://www.theguardian.com/world/2017/dec/21/united-nations-un-vote-donald-trump-jerusalem-israel?)
+The United Nations general assembly voted to [reject](https://www.theguardian.com/world/2017/dec/21/united-nations-un-vote-donald-trump-jerusalem-israel?)
 Trump's proposition to recognize Jerusalem as the capital of Israel.

-The #MeToo movement has [spread](http://www.asahi.com/ajw/articles/AJ201712220046.html) to Japan.
+The #MeToo movement [spread](http://www.asahi.com/ajw/articles/AJ201712220046.html) to Japan.

 A North Korean soldier [defected](http://english.yonhapnews.co.kr/news/2017/12/21/0200000000AEN20171221002500315.html) to South Korea via the land border.